History of artificial neural networks: Recurrent attention

-During the deep learning era, attention mechanism was developed solve similar problems in encoding-decoding.
+During the deep learning era, the attention mechanism was developed to address problems in sequence encoding and decoding.

 The idea of encoder-decoder sequence transduction had been developed in the early 2010s.
-The papers most commonly cited as the originators that produced seq2seq are two papers from 2014.
-A seq2seq architecture employs two RNN, typically LSTM, an "encoder" and a "decoder", for sequence transduction, such as machine translation.
-They became state of the art in machine translation, and was instrumental in the development of attention mechanism and Transformer.
+Two papers from 2014 are most commonly cited as the originators of seq2seq.
+The seq2seq architecture employs two RNN, typically LSTM, an "encoder" and a "decoder", for sequence transduction, such as machine translation.
+Seq2seq became state-of-the-art in machine translation and was instrumental in the development of the attention mechanism and transformer.

-An image captioning model was proposed in 2015, citing inspiration from the seq2seq model. that would encode an input image into a fixed-length vector.
-(Xu et al. 2015), citing (Bahdanau et al. 2014), applied the attention mechanism as used in the seq2seq model to image captioning.
+An image captioning model that would encode an input image into a fixed-length vector was proposed in 2015, citing inspiration from the seq2seq model.
+In 2015, Kelvin Xu et al. applied the attention mechanism as used in the seq2seq model to image captioning, citing Bahdanau et al. 2014,.

 Transformer

-One problem with seq2seq models was their use of recurrent neural networks, which are not parallelizable as both the encoder and the decoder processes the sequence token-by-token.
-The decomposable attention attempted to solve this problem by processing the input sequence in parallel, before computing a "soft alignment matrix" ("alignment" is the terminology used by (Bahdanau et al. 2014)).
+One problem with seq2seq models was their use of recurrent neural networks, which are not able to be made parallel, as both the encoder and the decoder processes the sequence token-by-token.
+Decomposable attention attempted to solve this problem by processing the input sequence in parallel, before computing a "soft alignment matrix"; "alignment" is the terminology used by Bahdanau et al. 2014.
 This allowed parallel processing.

-The idea of using attention mechanism for self-attention, instead of in an encoder-decoder (cross-attention), was also proposed during this period, such as in differentiable neural computers and neural Turing machines.
-It was termed intra-attention where an LSTM is augmented with a memory network as it encodes an input sequence.
+The idea of using attention mechanism instead of an encoder-decoder (cross-attention) for self-attention was also proposed during this period, such as in differentiable neural computers and neural Turing machines.
+Using an attention mechanism for self-attention was termed intra-attention by Jiangpeng Cheng et al. Intra-attention occurs where an LSTM is augmented with a memory network as it encodes an input sequence.

-These strands of development were combined in the Transformer architecture, published in Attention Is All You Need (2017).
-Subsequently, attention mechanisms were extended within the framework of Transformer architecture.
+These strands of development were combined in the transformer architecture, published in Attention Is All You Need in 2017.
+Subsequently, attention mechanisms were extended within the framework of the transformer architecture.

-Seq2seq models with attention still suffered from the same issue with recurrent networks, which is that they are hard to parallelize, which prevented them to be accelerated on GPUs.
-In 2016, decomposable attention applied attention mechanism to the feedforward network, which are easy to parallelize.
+Seq2seq models with attention still suffered from the same issue with recurrent networks, which is that they are hard to be made parallel, which prevented them to be accelerated on GPUs.
+In 2016, decomposable attention applied attention mechanism to the feedforward network, which are easy to be made parallel.
 One of its authors, Jakob Uszkoreit, suspected that attention without recurrence is sufficient for language translation, thus the title "attention is all you need".

-In 2017, the original (100M-sized) encoder-decoder transformer model was proposed in the "Attention is all you need" paper.
-At the time, the focus of the research was on improving seq2seq for machine translation, by removing its recurrence to processes all tokens in parallel, but preserving its dot-product attention mechanism to keep its text processing performance.
-Its parallelizability was an important factor to its widespread use in large neural networks.
+In 2017, the original (100M-sized) encoder-decoder transformer model was also proposed in the "Attention is all you need" paper.
+The focus of that research was on improving seq2seq for machine translation by removing its recurrence to process all tokens in parallel and by preserving its dot-product attention mechanism to keep its text processing performance, which were important factors in its widespread use in large neural networks.